sajid1987/aws-serverless-workshops/DevOps/3_XRay/README.md

 ## Completion

 You have successfully integrated AWS X-Ray and demonstrated how it can be used to identify errors, latencies, and aid in  resolution.
+Clean up by deleting resources created during the workshop by following instructions in [CleanUp Module](../9_CleanUp).